vdegenne/vite-lit-with-tailwind/README.md

 ## Dark mode

 By default tailwind uses `media` dark mode, that means classes like `dark:x` will only work when the user's system uses dark mode.
-That's fine in most of the case, but sometimes you may want to decide which theme you want to use based on user's preference.
+That's fine in most of the cases, but sometimes you may want to decide which theme you want to use based on user's preference.
 Problem is `tailwindcss` doesn't work well with Shadow DOMs.
 To have control over this, you have to change your `vite.config.js` file to include this line: